IsakTheHacker/c-p3d-samples/README.md

 To build any single sample, go into its directory, and build with cmake:

-    cmake -S . -B b && cmake --build -j9
+    cmake -S . -B build && cmake --build build -j9

-You can also build all of them at once by executing the same command in the top-level directory.
+You can also build all of them at once by executing the same commands in the top-level directory.
 As usual, solve issues and/or set config options using `ccmake` or `cmake-gui`.
 In particular, note that if it can't find the library, it will give `NOTFOUND` for all of them, but